Open Now — 24/7 Plumbing

 In recent times, installing a water softener, even when it’s not required, has become a trend.
 So, most state health departments have strictly ruled that water softeners should be installed only if the mineral content exceeds seven grains per litre.
 This has helped prevent misinformation and unnecessary, unlawful plumbing practices.

-Transforming hard water into soft water can enhance its flavour, inhibit the accumulation of scale on pipes, and decrease watermarks on clothes and dishes, rendering it safe for consumption and use.
+Transforming hard water into soft water can enhance its flavour, inhibit scale accumulation on pipes, and decrease watermarks on clothes and dishes, rendering it safe for consumption and use.
 However, water softening can also increase copper, lead, and sodium levels in drinking water and erode pipes.
 This can cause your pipes to become blocked or burst.
 Plus, it can spread high sodium levels into the environment through sewer pipes.

 So, it’s highly advisable to check if the water supply needs softening and weigh the pros and cons before installation.